x75/x75.github.io/_posts/2016-10-06-apparent-uselessness.md

  - __1939__ Abraham Flexner's article "The usefulness of useless knowledge" [^2], published in Harper's issue 179 June/November 1939 (available online as PDF).
 Flexner curiously sketches out a similar line of argument as
    Stanley and Lehmann reinvigorating satisfaction of _curiosity_ as a sufficient and ultimately fruitful guide in the pursuit of knowledge.
- - __198X__ The young field of media archaeology has been promoting the stance that complex techno-mathematical media can only be understood by reconstructing original forward-looking perspectives and emphasizing the genealogical importance of developments which
+ - __198X__ The field of media archaeology has been promoting the stance that complex techno-mathematical media can only be understood by reconstructing original forward-looking perspectives and emphasizing the genealogical importance of developments which